iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 }
 ```

-As you might have noticed in above snippet there is a variable “searchText”.
+As you might have noticed in above snippet there is a variable `“searchText”`.
 Yes, thats right now we move to next step i.e. Search Functionality.
-As always we need to take a step and first understand what needs to be done to implement search functionality of Sub header items.
+As always we need to take a step back and first understand what needs to be done to implement search functionality of Sub header items.
 First and foremost, we need a create a view for SearchBar.
 So let’s create that :

 ```swift